 Unclog your inbox

-Whether you’re a Gmail user or not, spam emails can potentially compromise your personal and financial details, meaning potential hackers can use your information for fraudulent endeavours.
+Spam emails can compromise your personal and financial details, meaning potential hackers can use your information for fraudulent endeavours.

-Here are some handy tips and tricks to keep your inbox safe:
+Here are some handy tips and tricks to keep your inbox safe and spam-free:

 1. Avoid opening links from unknown senders